burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 Generally, separating error handling code from "normal" code is a good strategy.
 Throwing an exception may leave the object in an invalid state.

 Throwing an exception can be a source of memory and other resource leaks.
 It's best to rely on the properties of constructors and destructors and their interactions with exception handling to deal appropriately with an object.
-(Escape from a block by throwing an exception cleans up all created local automatic things in reverse order of creation.).
+(Escape from a block by throwing an exception cleans up all created local automatic things in reverse order of creation).
 Writing correct exception-safe code using explicit tries can be a difficult task.

-## Extra about exceptions
+## Extra about Exceptions

 * You can group exceptions by inheritance relation.
 * Exceptions at the time of generation are copied.
 The const modifier in the catch block does not affect anything.
 However, the presence of a `T&` or `T` type signature is affected.
 The latter causes the copy constructor to execute.
 For `throw T();` you can't see the copy constructor run in VS 2012.
 But can be seen for: